DC Power Flow

 Power Flow Update

-An advanced methodology involves users establishing the DcPowerFlow type just once.
-After this initial setup, users can integrate new branches and generators, and also have the capability to modify buses, branches, and generators, all without the need to recreate the DcPowerFlow type.
+For advanced workflows, users can create the DcPowerFlow type once.
+They can then integrate new branches and generators and modify buses, branches, and generators without recreating the DcPowerFlow type.
 This is particularly beneficial when the previously computed nodal matrix factorization can be reused.

-Let us now revisit our defined PowerSystem and DcPowerFlow types:
+Now revisit the defined PowerSystem and DcPowerFlow types:

 system = powerSystem()